Peter Lund (theatre director)

-Peter Lund (born 30 December 1965, in Flensburg) is a German theatre director, playwright, and author, as well as Professor for Acting at Berlin University of the Arts.
+Peter Lund (born 30 December 1965) is a German theatre director, playwright, and author, as well as Professor for Acting at Berlin University of the Arts.
 He has pioneered the New German Musical at the Neuköllner Oper in Berlin.

-Life & Career
+Life and career

 Lund was educated in Flensburg and in Berlin, where he studied architecture.
 Since 1985 he has been active as a theatre director and author, e.g., in Braunschweig, Hannover, Darmstadt, Bremen, Hamburg, Basel, Innsbruck and Vienna.
 His focus lies on opera, operetta, and musical theatre.
 In 1985 he founded the performance ensemble Gruppe Comp&Co.
 From 1996 to 2004 he was artistic director of the Neuköllner Oper in Berlin.
 Since 2002, Lund is Professor for Acting at the Musical/Show department at Berlin University of the Arts.

 Lund initiated a collaboration of the Berlin University of the Arts Musical/Show department with the Neuköllner Oper in Berlin.
 The university's graduating class performs a professional production of a new musical penned by Lund in collaboration with composers Thomas Zaufke and Wolfgang Böhmer, among others.

 In 2019, Lund and Zaufke produced a feature film version of KOPFKINO, which premiered at Cinema Diverse: The Palm Springs LGBTQ Film Festival in 2019.
 It was since screened at the Boddinale in Berlin and the Festival Audiovisual Infantil in Mérida, Venezuela.